-The PC-based treatment approach was originally developed by Prof. Zihl (1988, 1990) and has since been used with various modifications in 13 studies on a total of 551 patients with homonymous visual field loss and persistent visual disabilities.
+The PC-based treatment approach was originally developed by Prof. Zihl (1988, 1990) and was used with various modifications in 13 studies on a total of 551 patients with homonymous visual field loss and persistent visual disabilities.

 The main outcome of saccadic training is a significant improvement in visual search performance accompanied by more efficient oculomotor strategies, and a reduction in visual disability as assessed by standardized questionnaires and behavioral measures.
 These include measures of improvements in navigation skills and object finding.
 The efficacy of this treatment approach to improving of visual overview and visual exploration is superior to practice with reading (Schuett et al., 2012), non-specific visual training (Roth et al., 2009), standard occupational therapy (Mödden et al., 2012) or counseling with regards to coping strategies (Zihl, 2011).
 Importantly, time since brain injury (Zihl, 2011) and age of hemianopic patients (Schuett & Zihl, 2012) do not play a significant role in the treatment effect.

 Use of visual search in improving search efficiency of hemianopic patients was first reported in 1988.
-Other than its use in various forms in a limited number of rehabilitation clinics over the past 25 years, there has been a marked lack of an evidence based vision specific medical device broadly accessible to patients despite there being a large body of evidence, including randomized control trials that have shown that patients benefit from systematic eye movement training.
+Other than its use in various forms in a limited number of rehabilitation clinics over the last few decades, there has been a marked lack of an evidence-based vision specific medical device broadly accessible to patients despite there being a large body of evidence, including randomized control trials that have shown that patients benefit from systematic eye movement training.

 Author: Sahraie, A., Smania, N., Zihl, J.